 Limits: You, a foreign national, can bring abroad cash up to USD 5000 or equivalent amount of any other foreign exchange.

-are allowed to bring abroad cash up to declared amount on your
+Moreover, if you have declared the amount of your money to customs authorities just prior to your entry into Turkey, you are allowed to bring abroad cash up to declared amount on your return.

 On the other hand, you are free to transfer abroad an amount of Turkish Liras or foreign exchange by means of banks in Turkey

 The following items may be brought into the country duty free personal effects of the tourist:

 Binoculars (one pair, except night binoculars)

 harmonica, mandolin, flageole, flute, guitar, and accordion (only one of each type, maximum 3 musical instruments).

 personal sports equipment.